pavithrarani/pavithrarani.github.io/README.md

 [Twitter](https://twitter.com/Be08Rani)

 ### Steps taken
-I studied Engineering in Computer science and done distant education in software systems.
+I studied Engineering in Computer science and distant education in software systems.
 As part of work I have majorly contribute in problem solving in domains like industrial automation, telecom, digital TV.
 Opted lecturing for engineering students in Computer Science background.